DEFRA/ffc-development-guide/docs/development-patterns/events-and-messages.md

 ### Use the Azure Service Bus instance in the Sandpit environment

-Local development will require a connection to the Azure Service Bus instance in the Sandpit environment.
+Local development may use a connection to the Azure Service Bus instance in the Sandpit environment.

 To avoid collisions between different developers, each developer should have their own set of queues, topics and subscriptions in the Sandpit environment suffixed with their initials.

-[A repository](https://github.com/DEFRA/ffc-azure-service-bus-scripts) has been created to support rapid creation and deletion of these resources.
+[A repository](https://github.com/DEFRA/ffc-azure-service-bus-scripts) has been created to support faster creation and deletion of these resources at scale.

 Once created, developers can set a local environment variable with their initials.